ersanchez/notes/zfs.md

 This section details commands used for:

 * creating a zpool
-* creating a zfs filesystem
+* creating a ZFS filesystem

 ### Creating a `zpool`